jqno/equalsverifier/_equalsverifier/manual/jpa-entities.md

 ### Transient fields
 Since fields marked with the `@Transient` annotation are not persisted, they should generally not participate in `equals` and `hashCode` either.
 Therefore, EqualsVerifier will implicitly call [`withIgnoredFields`](/equalsverifier/manual/ignoring-fields) for these fields.

 If they do participate, EqualsVerifier will fail the test.
+This behavior can be avoided by suppressing `Warning.TRANSIENT_FIELDS`.

 ### IDs and new objects